-Parents of Trans Kids and Support Group - PTKDelaware
+Parents of Trans Kids Support Group - PTK Delaware

-Parents will be able to network with other families that are going through similar experiences while raising a transgender or non-gender conforming child.
-The goal of the group is to provide parents a safe space where they can discuss what issues are important to them.
-They will have the chance to raise questions, share resources, network and listen to the experience of other parents whose children are gender diverse.
+Support group meetings are held via Zoom and in-person (except in summer - - in-person only) in both Sussex County and New Castle County – see below for dates, times, and locations.
+Meeting attendance is limited exclusively to parents, grandparents, or caregivers of transgender/gender-expansive youth.
+During (and between) support group meetings, parents will be able to network with other families that are going through similar experiences while raising a transgender or gender-expansive child.
+The goal of the group is to provide parents with a safe space where they can discuss issues that are important to them.
+They will have the chance to raise questions, share resources, network, and listen to the experiences of other parents whose children are gender diverse.
 Issues explored will include school, legal matters, privacy, siblings, extended family, and medical.

 LGBTQ Youth Support Group Meeting

 This is an open group and all denominations are welcomed.
 We have determined that an age group of 12 to 18 will be best.
-There is no other such group in our area and the only support groups available is if their schools have a GSA program.
+There is no other such group in our area; the only support groups are available if their schools have a GSA program.
 The coming out process is tough enough and it will be great to have a place our LGBTQ youth can turn to for help and support.

-The group will meet on the 1st and 3rd Saturday of each month (See "summer schedule" below) at the Jewish Family Services Building, 99 Passmore Road, Wilmington DE 19803.
+The group meets monthly (see "summer schedule" below) at the Jewish Family Services Building, 99 Passmore Road, Wilmington, DE 19803.
 (The meeting building is just off route 202, north of Silverside Road; driving north on 202, take the 1st left just after Ashley Furniture.
 JFS is directly behind Ashley Furniture).
 Meetings are from 11:00 AM to 12:30 PM, with a "hangout session: until 1:30 PM for those who can stay.

-Summer schedule: Contact Sharon Zimmer (email@example.com) for summer events schedule.
+Summer schedule: Contact Sharon Zimmer (email@example.com) for the summer events schedule.

-You MUST confirm attendance 2 days prior to the meeting by texting Sharon Zimmer, 302-438-1545 or email: firstname.lastname@example.org.
+You MUST confirm attendance 2 days prior to the meeting by texting Sharon Zimmer, at 302-438-1545 or emailing: firstname.lastname@example.org.

 Please help spread the word throughout the area and we THANK Sharon & Barbara for their work on this project.